vorakl/docker-images/centos/README.md

 ## Content

 The content (a base layer, packages, etc) of this image is automatically updated *once a day* and on *each commit* to the source repository.
-That means it's always up to date, including packages which were updated since the release date of the official base image.
+That means it's always *up to date*, including packages which were updated since the release date of the official base image.
 All key components are automatically tested with the same periodicity.
 The [vorakl/centos](https://hub.docker.com/r/vorakl/centos/) image is a part of [the collection of docker images](https://github.com/vorakl/docker-images) where can be found links to tests and other images.

 In addition, it has everything is needed for...